jihuan-tian/jihuan-tian.github.io/_posts/2022-07-21-synchronize-user-dictionaries-across-different-software-applications.markdown

 mathjax: false
 ---

-My toolchain for programming and document writing includes Emacs, Eclipse, LibreOffice and Joplin.
+My toolchain for programming and document writing includes Emacs, Eclipse, LibreOffice Joplin and Freeplane.
 All of them provide a spell check function.
 As time goes on, I&rsquo;ve added more and more rare words and terminology to them independently.
 To make the spell checking behavior consistent and remove the redundancy of adding a same word to all the applications, it is necessary to synchronize their user dictionaries.
 Since most of the time I work within Emacs, whose spell checker is `aspell`, I intend to copy all the words accumulated in `~/.aspell.en.pws` to the other applications.

 # Synchronize to Joplin